Deployment in the production environment¶

 Domestic (China) image mirror configuration¶

-If image pulls fail, configure a Docker mirror registry in your Dockerfile.
+If image pulls fail, configure a Docker mirror registry using the following command: